betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelKellyStake.md

 !!! info "Excel functions"

     - [IF statement:](https://support.office.com/en-us/article/if-function-69aed7c9-4e8a-4755-a9bc-aa8bbff73be2) IF(if this is true, do this, else do this)
-    - [AND statement:](https://support.office.com/en-us/article/and-function-5f19b2e8-e1df-4408-897a-ce285a19e9d9) AND(this is true, AND this is true, AND so is this) - returns true or false
+    - [AND statement:](https://support.office.com/en-us/article/and-function-5f19b2e8-e1df-4408-897a-ce285a19e9d9) AND(this is true, and so is this, and so is this) - returns true or false
     - [VLOOKUP:](https://support.office.com/en-us/article/vlookup-function-0bbc8083-26fe-4963-8ab8-93a18ad188a1) looking up a value from a table based on the value you pass in
     - [Absolute references:](https://support.office.com/en-us/article/switch-between-relative-absolute-and-mixed-references-dfec08cd-ae65-4f56-839e-5f0d8d0baca9) if you're copy/pasting formulas it's important that you make links absolute when you don't want the cell being referenced to change relative to the new cell the formula is being pasted into.
 You do this by putting a $ in front of the parts of the reference you don't want to 'move'.